 CHOC is working to increase access to mental health resources and treatment for children with chronic illnesses such as cystic fibrosis, epilepsy, eating disorders and diabetes.
 CHOC is also seeking support to assist patients in its new clinic for transgender and gender non-conforming youth.

 This community partnership aims to reduce behavior-related expulsions from child care and preschool settings.
 Consultants will help providers address difficult behaviors, and help parents access care for young children who may exhibit early signs of a mental health condition.
 Partners include CHOC, Children’s Home Society, Orange County Department of Education, Orange County Health Care Agency, Children and Families Commission of Orange County, California State University, Fullerton, Comfort Connections Family Resource Center at Regional Center, Orange County Association for the Education of Young Children, and The Olin Group.
 Phase 1 begins in late spring 2018.

 Because families often seek help from pastors first, CHOC and faith community partners will provide basic pediatric mental health information and educational opportunities suitable for any congregation through a privately-funded project called LEAP of Faith.

 CHOC offers teenagers experiencing symptoms of a mental health condition a new source of a hope in a validating, supportive environment staffed by experts in adolescent mental health.
-The ASPIRE® (After School Program Interventions and Resiliency Education) Intensive Outpatient Program at CHOC Children’s brings solutions to teens and their families who show moderate to severe symptoms of anxiety, depression or other mental health problems.
+The Intensive Outpatient Program at CHOC brings solutions to teens and their families who show moderate to severe symptoms of anxiety, depression or other mental health problems.

-Participants ages 13 to 18 attend after-school programming for three hours a day, four days a week in sessions that span eight weeks total.
-Get more information about the CHOC ASPIRE® Intensive Outpatient Program.
+High-school aged participants attend after-school programming for three hours a day, four days a week in sessions that span eight weeks total.
+Get more information about the CHOC Intensive Outpatient Program.